-7-33.3 Backfill
+7-33.2 Trench Backfill

-Trench backfill shall be in accordance with Oregon Standard Specifications for Construction.
+Trench backfill shall be Class B backfill in accordance with section 00400 of the Oregon Standard Specifications for Construction.
+An alternative mechanical processed material may be used in cases where the depth from the top of pipe zone to the bottom of subgrade is more than 6 feet and the trench width at the top of pipe zone is more than 4 feet.
+The material must be uniform and meet compaction requirements per this section and approved by the public works department before it can be used for trench backfill.
 Unsuitable backfill material shall be removed from the site and hauled to an approved disposal site.
 The Contractor shall provide the City with the location of all disposal sites to be used and also copies of the permits and approvals for such disposal sites.